People Think Kylie Jenner Might Already Be Engaged

 Meanwhile, when Jenner debuted the butterfly ring earlier this month, fans speculated about whether she might be revealing the sex of her reported baby.
 She sported a pink manicure with the pink ring — which some fans think means she's having a baby girl.
 (Or, she just really likes pink.)

-Whether or not Jenner intended for her jewelry choices to provide clues about her relationship, she's probably having fun toying with fans.
+Whether or not Jenner intended for her jewellery choices to provide clues about her relationship, she's probably having fun toying with fans.

 Read These Stories Next: